lfwa/carbontracker/README.md

   Total epochs of your training loop.
 #### Optional arguments
 - `epochs_before_pred` (default=1):
-  Epochs to monitor before outputting prediction.
+  Epochs to monitor before outputting predicted consumption.
 Set to -1 for all epochs.
 - `monitor_epochs` (default=1):
   Total number of epochs to monitor.
+Outputs actual consumption when reached.
 Set to -1 for all epochs.
 Cannot be less than `epochs_before_pred`.
 - `update_interval` (default=10):
   Interval in seconds between power usage measurements are taken.
 - `interpretable` (default=True):